 From WatchGuard Server Center, you can set the maximum database size for your WatchGuard Log Server.
-You can also change the encryption key for your Log Server, which you set in the WatchGuard Server Center Setup Wizard.
+You can also change the authentication key for your Log Server, which you set in the WatchGuard Server Center Setup Wizard.
 When you enable diagnostic logging for your devices, your Log Server database can fill up quickly.
 To free up space in your Log Server database, you can choose to delete only the diagnostic log messages from your database.

 The Log Server saves log files in a fixed-size partition in the database.
 When the partition reaches the maximum size, the Log Server creates a new partition for the log files.
 When the Log Server database reaches 95% of the maximum size you specify, to make room for new log messages, it purges partitions until the database size is less than 95%.

 When you specify the Maximum database size setting for your Log Server, make sure to consider:

 - The total available disk space on the computer where you installed the Log Server.